onlyLuiz/onlyLuiz/README.md

 # Olá 👋  ![ezgif com-gif-maker](https://user-images.githubusercontent.com/71404614/127393041-66413532-07d2-426e-af4f-b353e284c8cb.gif)

-meu nome é Luiz Eduardo, tenho 16 anos, sou do Brasil 🇧🇷, estou começando com a programação e a área que me identifico é front-end, e escolhi como área de trabalho, estou aprendendo e buscando conhecimento.🧠
+my name is Luiz Eduardo, I'm 16 years old, I'm from Brazil, I'm starting with programming and the area I identify with is front-end, and I chose it as a work area, I'm learning and seeking knowledge.🧠

 I am passionate about programming and I learn easy I am open to new challenges.

 "Eu vim da selva, sou um leão, sou demais para o seu quintal .." 🦁🤴🏿

-- de sp morando em São Paulo 🌆
+- from sp living in São Paulo 🌆
 - dev.front-end👨🏿‍💻
 - sharing a little bit of my initial journey🎯